How To Protect Yourself As An Empath

 As you study their behavior and notice their manipulation tactics, distance yourself as far as you can from these people.

 Read as much material as you need about them.
-As an empath, you are a naturally curious person, so that shouldn’t be any problem on your end.
+As an empath, you are a curious person, so that shouldn’t be any problem on your end.

 Thank God most of the people are empathetic.
 Otherwise, we would never survive as species.
 So focus your awesome energy on people who actually deserve your love, warmth, and attention.